 If you want to run a Python module, there are a lot of command-line options which Python offers according to the needs of the user.
 One of which is the command

 python -m <module-name>.

 It searches the module name in the sys.path and runs the content as

 Note that the module-name is a module object and not any string.

 Using Script Filename

-Windows makes use of the system registers and file association to run Python script.
+Windows makes use of the system registers and file association to run Python scripts.
 It determines the program needed to run that particular file.
-You need to simply enter the file-name containing the code.
+You need to simply enter the file name containing the code.

-An example of how to do this using command prompt:
+An example of how to do this using the command prompt:

 Finally, to run scripts, assign execution permissions and configure the hashbang line and then simply type the filename in the command line: